Gender bias in medical diagnosis

-The FDA published a study of the 30 sets of clinical trial data submitted after 2011, and found that for all of them, information by sex was available in public documents, and that almost all of them included sub-analyses by sex.

-As of 2015, recruiting women to participate in clinical trials remained a challenge.

-In 2018 the US FDA released draft guidelines for inclusion of pregnant women in clinical trials.

-In a 2019 meta-analysis it was reported that 36.4% of participants in 40 trials for anti-psychotic drugs were women.

 Medical diagnosis

 The possibility of gender differences in experiences of pain has led to a discrepancy in treating female patients' pain over that of male patients.
 The phenomenon may affect physical diagnosis.
 Women are more likely to be given a diagnosis of psychosomatic nature for a physical ailment than men, despite presenting with similar symptoms.
 Women sometimes have trouble being taken seriously by physicians when they have a medically unexplained illness, and report difficulty receiving appropriate medical care for their illnesses because doctors repeatedly diagnose their physical complaints as related to psychiatric problems or simply related to female's menstrual cycle.

 Clinical offices that rely on healthcare routines become less distinct due to biased medical knowledge of gender.
 There is a distinct differentiation between gender and sex in the medical sense.
 Because gender is the societal construction of what femininity and masculinity is, whereas, sex is the biological aspect that defines the dichotomy of female and male.
 The way of lifestyle and the place in society are often considered when diagnosing patients.